nipeshkc7/the-pokemon-app/README.md

 # The Pokemon App

-A fun little React project that uses the [Pokemon API](https://pokeapi.co/).
+🎉🎈 A fun little React project that uses the [Pokemon API](https://pokeapi.co/).

+💻🕸 Find the app at [thepokemonapp.now.sh](https://thepokemonapp.now.sh/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+⚛⚛ This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts